Search Articles

 City, State

-If you were born before 1937, your full retirement age was 65.
+Those born before 1937 had a full retirement age of 65.
 For those born after 1937, the retirement age gradually increases until it reaches age 67 for people born in 1960 or later.
-If you take Social Security between age 62 and your full retirement age, your benefits will be reduced to account for the longer period you will be paid.
-If you delay taking retirement, depending on when you were born, your benefit will increase by 6 to 8 percent for every year that you delay, in addition to any cost of living increases.
+If you take Social Security between age 62 and your full retirement age, your benefits will be lower to account for the longer period you’ll be receiving payments.

-If you are lucky enough to have the choice of when to take your benefits, consider the following factors:
+If you are lucky enough to have the choice of when to take your benefits, consider the following:

-• Health and life expectancy.
-To get the full advantage of delaying benefits until age 70, you will need to live past age 80 (not taking into account cost of living increases).
-The average life expectancy for men who reach 62 years of age is around 80, while for women it is around 83.
-You can't predict exactly how long you will live, but if you are healthy and have a long life expectancy, you may receive more benefits if you delay.
+• Health and life expectancy – To take full advantage of delaying benefits until age 70, you’ll need to live past age 80 (not taking into account cost-of-living increases).
+The average life expectancy for men who reach 62 years of age is around 80; for women, it’s around 83.
+If you’re healthy and have a long life expectancy, you may receive more benefits if you delay.

 See more information on Social Security.